TIY-Austin-Front-End-Engineering/spa-scaffold/README.md

 - A bare bones scaffolding for an SPA, without any libraries built in
 - A static server for serving up your dev environment via http
 - `app` directory for development, preloaded with an `index.html`, `scripts/entry.js`, `scss/main.scss` and `assets/`
-- `dist` directory for deployable code
+- `docs` directory for deployable code via gh-pages
 - es2015 and babel, including module syntax
-- mocha test runner, for support testing modules and react components with es2015 and jsx syntax using enzyme and the chai assertion library
+- mocha test runner
 - sass (.scss)

 ## Installation